If you think the answer to “What is the difference between meatballs and Swedish meatballs?” is all in the sauce, think again!

 As in life, size matters when it comes to distinguishing Swedish and Italian meatballs.
 The former are generally shaped to be much smaller in size—think, golfball-sized, or like a hearty teaspoon.
 You want to be able to easily pick one up with with a toothpick and not have it feel like a deadlift exercise.
 Italian meatballs are generally larger in size (except, perhaps, if they’re being served as a component in a soup), and Italian-American meatballs, if you care to make the distinction, are even larger.
 I know, “color me surprised,” said no one.
 Apparently the stateside renditions originated by Italian immigrants in New York started off more modestly sized, as you’ll still find them in Italy, but since have ballooned up like Violet Beauregard in “Charlie and the Chocolate Factory.”
 Think somewhere in the range of a tennis ball or average-sized fist.

 Seasoning is another good way to draw a line in the sand between these two iconic meatball styles.
-While both varieties include ingredients such as grated onion and panade (milk-soaked bread) or bread crumbs, Swedish meatballs traditionally use spices like allspice, nutmeg, white pepper, and sometimes ground ginger as flavoring.
-Italian meatballs classically call for grated Parmesan or Pecorino, as well as garlic and and chopped parsley; sometimes fennel seed and dried oregano are also added to up the ante.
+While both varieties include ingredients such as grated onion and panade (milk-soaked bread) or bread crumbs, plus the usual salt and pepper, Swedish meatballs traditionally use spices like allspice, nutmeg, white pepper, and sometimes ground ginger as flavoring.
+Italian meatballs classically call for grated parmesan or Pecorino, as well as garlic and and chopped parsley; sometimes fennel seed and dried oregano are also added to up the ante.

 Of course, sauce is a big part of the flavoring component that sets the two a part.
-Italian meatballs are famously served in a bright, tangy, often chunky tomato sauce (marinara to the layman) whereas Swedish meatballs are cooked in a rich, roux-based, creamy gravy made with beef or bone broth and sour cream.
+Italian meatballs are famously served in a bright, tangy, often chunky tomato sauce (marinara to the layman) whereas Swedish meatballs are cooked in a rich, roux-based, creamy gravy made with beef or bone broth and sour cream (or sometimes heavy cream).

 Alright enough talk, the only real way to tell the difference between meatballs and Swedish meatballs is to taste!

-Just as good as Nonna used to make ‘em, these fork-tender, herb-studded meatballs in tomato gravy are equally delicious on their own, over pasta (get our Spaghetti and Meatballs recipe), smothering creamy polenta, or stuffed into a sandwich.
+Just as good as Nonna used to make ‘em, these fork-tender, herb-studded meatballs in tomato gravy are equally delicious on their own, over pasta (get our Spaghetti and Meatballs recipe for proof), smothering creamy polenta, or stuffed into a sandwich.
 Get our Italian Meatballs recipe.